How to prepare for ACM – ICPC?

 - Interval Tree

-Sorting and Searching : Concentrate to learn the basic concepts and also get familiar with all the library functions available.
+Sorting and Searching: Concentrate on learning the basic concepts and also get familiar with all the library functions available.

-Choosing the right Language : C++ is till date most preferred language followed by Java when it comes to programming contests but you should always choose a language you are comfortable with.
+Choosing the right Language: C++ is to date most preferred language followed by Java when it comes to programming contests but you should always choose a language you are comfortable with.
 Being CONFIDENT in any language is most important.

 - Longest Common Subsequence

 - Longest Increasing Subsequence